The simple harmonic urn: Other stochastic models related to the simple harmonic urn

-\end{lemma} \proof The proof is similar to the proof of Lemma \ref{lem:sqrtincrements}, except that here we must work a little harder as we have weaker tail bounds on $\Delta (x)$.
+\begin{pf} The proof is similar to the proof of Lemma \ref{lem:sqrtincrements}, except that here we must work a little harder as we have weaker tail bounds on $\Delta(x)$.
 Even so, the calculations will be familiar, so we do not give all the details.
-Write $\E_x [ \, \cdot \,]$ for $\E [ \, \cdot \, \mid R_n = x ]$ and similarly for $\P_x$.
-From Markov's inequality and the $4$th moment bound in Lemma \ref{quadjumps}, we have for $\eps \in (0,1)$ that
+Write $\E_x [ \cdot]$ for $\E[ \cdot\midd R_n = x ]$ and similarly for $\P_x$.
+From Markov's inequality and the fourth moment bound in Lemma \ref{quadjumps}, we have for $\eps \in(0,1)$ that

-We have that for $x \geq 0$,
+We have that for $x \geq0$,

 Here we can write